Share this article

 10 October 20243 min read

-three tortoises eating leafy greens outside in the sun
+Three tortoises eating leafy greens outside in the sun.
+This article has been checked by a vet.

 So, before you go throwing your kitchen compost waste into their tanks, we’re here to help guide you on all things tortoise food, what they can and can’t eat, and how often they should snack.
 Slow and steady wins the race, pet people, let’s learn some stuff about the tortoise diet.